pbs/django-heartbeat/README.md

   If you want a more detailed view of some custom checkers you MUST configure a custom profile for heartbeat in your settings.py.
-The profile should be a dictionary containing at least the basic auth credentials.
+The profile should be a dictionary containing at least the basic auth credentials or the key `disable` set to `True` to disable basic authentication.

 e.g.: